devlaam/Leucine/README.md

 ## Future
 This library will be a replacement for my other projects that use Akka at the moment.
 I will not try to copy Akka in any way, but changes in the design may still happen.
 I take feature requests as well, if motivated, and of course, bug reports.
-Please do not send a PR without consultation, for I lack the time to handle them.
+Please do not send a PR without consultation.